windows-2048/The-Fastest-Mouse-Clicker-for-Windows/README.md

 # The Fastest Mouse Clicker for Windows (formerly The Windows Intel Fastest Mouse Clicker)

-The fastest hardware-limited mouse clicker for Windows with command line support.
+The fastest hardware-limit mouse clicker for Windows with command line support and random clicking capabilities.

 This is a very simple application that does just one task but does it perfectly.
 The program emulates Windows mouse clicks once a triggered